-The importance of continuous development within the firm is supported by each service line providing on the job training and related systems training to each new employee.
+The importance of continuous development within the firm is supported by each service line providing on-the-job training and related systems training to each new employee.
 The training and development of our people is critical to the success of our business and our ability to ensure that quality is high across all our service lines.

-Our development philosophy is based not only on formal training, but also on-the-job learning and significant levels of day-to-day coaching and a strong focus on feedback being sought and given around employee's performance.
+Our development philosophy is based not only on formal training, but also on-the-job learning and significant levels of day-to-day coaching and a strong focus on feedback being sought and given around employees' performance.
 Each management and supervisory career level within the firm has a specific leadership program that is designed to equip the employee with the necessary leadership skills as they progress their career within Grant Thornton.
 In addition, we run two female leadership programmes, Aspire and Accelerate, which have proved instrumental in developing and retaining our key female leaders of the future.
 Moreover, these programmes are critical in helping us achieve greater gender balance at all job levels within the firm.

-The key foundation to all of our learning and development activities is our competency framework which is a tool that highlights the key performance expectations at each career level, defines the capabilities required for outstanding performance at each career level, and suggests development actions that may be taken to develop the required capabilities for success at Grant Thornton.
+The key foundation to all our Learning & Development activities is our Competency framework which is a tool that highlights the key performance expectations at each career level, defines the capabilities required for outstanding performance at each career level, and suggests development actions that may be taken to develop the required capabilities for success at Grant Thornton.

-The competency framework has been designed to help employees to:
+The Competency framework has been designed to help employees to:

-- build their skills and capabilities by providing blended development activities; - allows employees to take control of their career and motivate teams to achieve higher performance; and - deliver the critical success factors detailed in our Empower 2023 strategy through aligning our goals to the five pillars (Strategic Initiatives) which underpin our Strategy.
+- build their skills and capabilities by providing blended development activities; - allows employees to take control of their career and motivate teams to achieve higher performance; - deliver the critical success factors detailed in our Empower 2023 strategy through aligning our goals to the five pillars (Strategic Initiatives) which underpin our Strategy.
+(People & Culture, International, One Firm, Targeted Investment, Optimise & Innovate).

-In addition, Grant Thornton places an equal emphasis on developing the unique skills of employees who are not in managerial positions or who work in our support functions.
+In addition, Grant Thornton places an equal emphasis of developing the unique skills of employees who are not in managerial positions or who work in our support functions.
 There are specific Personal Development Skills Programmes that employees at these career stages must complete before progressing their careers.

-The firm's commitment to development is underpinned by a Human Capital Management system that continues to, empower employees through a transparent performance management process that contributes to making this process effective and efficient for both the reviewer and reviewee.
+The firm's commitment to development is underpinned utilising a Human Capital Management system that continues to empower employees through a transparent performance management process that contributes greatly to making this process effective and efficient for both the reviewer and reviewee.

 Both goal setting and the subsequent annual review is based on the firm's five strategic initiatives:

-- People & Culture;
+- People & culture;

 - International;

-- One Firm;
+- One firm;

-- Targeted Investment; and
+- Targeted investment; and

-- Optimise & Innovate.
+- Optimise & innovate.

-All staff set their own goals around these five initiatives which supports the achievement of the firm's strategy to be market leaders in our chosen fields.
+All staff set their own goals around these initiatives that support the achievement of the firm's strategy to be market leaders in our chosen fields.
+In addition, each employee has a set goal related to quality which allows us to not embed the concept of culture into all employees targets but allows us to track, measure and assess the delivery of this particular goal.
 To further support our culture of continuous development we hold performance reviews on an annual basis and have created a culture where employees are positively encouraged to seek and obtain feedback at the end of each client assignment.

-Our Trainee Progression System (TPS) provides a very structured process for trainees to gain experience and to advance though their traineeship before becoming fully qualified - all applications for advancement are reviewed thoroughly by the respective PDM team before recommendations for promotion are approved.
+Our Trainee Progression System (TPS) provides a structured process for trainees to gain experience and to advance though their traineeship before becoming fully qualified - all applications for advancement are reviewed thoroughly by the respective PDM team before recommendations for promotion are approved.